Adjusting Innovation Policy in an Era of Open Innovation

 When looking into the insights provided by the experts during the workshop, I like to recap briefly some of the recommendations as basis for further discussions.

-Networking and collaboration Competition is the core driver of innovation – but open innovation is based on networking and collaboration.
+Competition is the core driver of innovation – but open innovation is based on networking and collaboration.
 The main policy in support of open innovation therefore is to find the right balance of competition and collaboration between partners.

 Strong networks are needed including smart people (“sector champions”), building on excellence and involving strong drivers.
 Public-private partnership models with multinational enterprises (MNEs) are able to deliver an appropriate environment for open innovation.